 I also encourage you to try Sensory Focus when you feel distressed, even for just a brief moment if that’s all that the situation allows.
 It’s also beneficial to try and tune into your senses at random times during the day as well.
 Some great opportunities can be while you’re eating or drinking, going for a walk, taking a shower, or any other sensory-rich experience.
 I hope that the more you practice tuning into your senses, the easier it will be for you to stay in the moment and avoid the mental time-travel that leads to ruminating about the past or worrying about the future.

-About the author: Eli Norman is a Registered Clinical Counsellor who works with individual adults, and couples from our office in North Vancouver and via videoconferencing.
+About the author: Eli Norman is a Registered Clinical Counsellor who works with individual adults, and couples in North Vancouver.
+Visit his website at: mtnviewcounselling.com.